And Can It Be

-"And Can It Be That I Should Gain?" is a Christian hymn written by Charles Wesley in 1738 to celebrate his conversion, which he regarded as having taken place on 21 May of that year.
+"And Can It Be That I Should Gain?" (shortened to "And Can It Be" or And Can It Be?) is a Christian hymn written by Charles Wesley in 1738 to celebrate his conversion, which he regarded as having taken place on 21 May of that year.
 The hymn celebrates personal salvation through the death and resurrection of Jesus, and is one of the most popular Methodist hymns today.

 History

 Charles Wesley (1707–1788), along with his brother John Wesley, was one of the founding figures of Methodism.
 Like his brother, he was profoundly influenced by a religious conversion.
 Charles's experience took place on 21 May 1738 (the feast of Pentecost), and it inspired him to write two new hymns, "And Can It Be that I Should Gain" and "Where Shall My Wondering Soul Begin?".
 After this, Charles went on to become a prolific hymnodist, composing over 6,500 hymns.

-The original six-verse hymn "And Can It Be?" was first published in 1739 in John Wesley's hymnal, Hymns and Sacred Poems, with the title "Free Grace".
+The original six-verse hymn "And Can It Be" was first published in 1739 in John Wesley's hymnal, Hymns and Sacred Poems, with the title "Free Grace".

 The hymn remains popular today and is included in many contemporary hymn books.
-In 2013, following a survey conducted by the BBC Television programme Songs of Praise, "And Can It Be?" was voted number 6 in the UK's Top 100 Hymns.
+In 2013, following a survey conducted by the BBC Television programme Songs of Praise, "And Can It Be" was voted number 6 in the UK's Top 100 Hymns.
 Diarmaid MacCulloch suggests that the hymn is one of the best-loved of Wesley's six thousand hymns.

-"And Can It Be?" was the source for Phillips, Craig & Dean's 2003 Contemporary Christian song "You Are My King (Amazing Love)".
+"And Can It Be" was the source for Phillips, Craig & Dean's 2003 Contemporary Christian song "You Are My King (Amazing Love)".
 The Newsboys' cover of the song reached No. 1 on the Billboard Christian songs chart.